unswexplains/unswexplains.github.io/690d88b68527/content.md

 # Adding a line of best fit

-When visualising data using points, you'll often be looking for a *linear* relationship between the two variables you're mapping to the position of the points.
+When visualising data using points, you'll often be looking for a *linear* relationship between the two variables you're mapping.
 To help see any such relationship, it's good to add a **line of best fit**.
 There are various ways of defining "best fit", but it's common to use the "least squares" definition: the best fitting line is the one that minimises the sum of the squares of the distances between the points and the line.
 Your software should be able to find this line for you, and add it to your visualisation.
-Here's what we get in the case above:
+Here's what we get in our case:

 <div id="withline"></div>
 <script>